Post-Brexit Medical Device Regulatory Compliance – UK MHRA Guidance

 - The UK responsible person can immediately inform about complaints and reports from patients, users, and health care professionals about the suspected incidents for the device for which they are responsible.

-Post-Brexit, the UK regulatory system envisions self-certification for Class I self-certified medical devices or general IVDs.
-Such that the UKCA mark can be self-affixed once compliant with the new legislation.
+Post-Brexit, the UK regulatory system envisions self-certification for Class I self-certified devices or general IVDs.
+The UKCA mark can be self-affixed once compliant with the new legislation.

 The higher-risk medical devices and IVDs, need approval from the UK Approved Body, and a UKCA certificate to affix the UKCA mark is mandatory.
 Already existing UK Notified Bodies with designations under the MDD, IVDD, or AIMDD will automatically become UK-approved Bodies through a “roll-over” of their designations.
 However, EUU-based notified bodies will not issue UKCA certificates.